top of page

 Some of the SRF funds (including Colorado’s) leverage their funds to increase the amount of capital available for loan assistance by issuing municipal bonds.
 Typically, proceeds of the bonds are used for loans to governmental agencies for infrastructure development, and the SRF funds are invested in investment grade securities.
 These investments are pledged to the bondholders as additional collateral, thus assuring a strong rating on the bonds, and the interest on the investments is used to pay subsidies to the SRF program’s borrowers.

-Local Information:
+Information:

 bottom of page